-Australian Government Response to the Syrian and Iraqi Humanitarian Crisis
+Australian Government Response to the Syrian Humanitarian Crisis

 Council for Australian-Arab Relations (CAAR)

-The Council for Australian-Arab Relations (CAAR) was established by the Australian Government in January 2003, as an initiative to strengthen ties between Australia and Arab countries.
+The Council for Australian-Arab Relations (CAAR) was established by the Australian Government in 2003 as an initiative to strengthen ties between Australia and Arab countries.
 The CAAR Grants Round seeks applications for projects that enhance Australia's economic, cultural and social relations with the Arab world.
 The projects can take place in either Australia or the Arab world, but must have an Australian partner.
 For more information, see http://www.dfat.gov.au/caar/index.html.